Jackson, Mississippi: Public schools

 While most of Jackson is in Jackson PSD, there are parts in Hinds County that are instead in Hinds County School District and in the Clinton Public School District.
 The Hinds County part is zoned to Terry High School in Terry.
 The portion of Jackson in Madison County is within the Madison County School District.
+Areas in Rankin County are in the Rankin County School District.

 There are state-operated K-12 public schools for special purposes;